 Digitalization is not only about using new technologies and bragging about being the first.
 It’s a process that requires vision, experimenting, continuous development and the right leaders.
 We’ve already covered this topic in the article about why digital transformation programs fail.
-It’s particularly valid in the insurance and Insurtech as they need to change the focus from the product to customers and customer experience.
+It’s particularly valid in the insurance as they need to change the focus from the product to customers and customer experience.
 Although according to McKinsey’s report ‘The Making of a Digital Insurer’, some experts are afraid that the legacy systems companies use can be an obstacle towards digitalization, in fact, insurers are able to recreate some processes without making huge changes in the systems’ architecture.

 Insurance companies still struggle to provide their customers with the value they’re looking for.
 Most of them are afraid to take steps to introduce value innovation and to stand out.
 With this approach, clients see them as commodity providers and price is the only factor that differentiates them from competitors.
 We’ve described phenomena and activities that are the fundament of transformation, however, each case is different and there is no one optimal strategy for all.